erco77/scopetext/README.md

 Display alpha/numeric debugging text on oscilloscope from PIC using single bit (analog DAC output)

-This is a small .h file that renders text to the oscilloscope in normal sweep mode using a single analog output put to generate the text.
-It's not pretty, but it is functional for debugging firmware to display values (hex or decimal) in realtime.
+This is a small .h file that renders text to the oscilloscope in normal sweep mode using a single analog output to generate the text.
+It's not pretty, but functional for debugging firmware to display realtime values in e.g hex or decimal.

 Here's some oscilloscope screenshots.